What Is an Omnichannel Customer Experience? +Benefits, Examples (2023)

-You can’t expect your customers to jump through hoops to make a purchase or access difficult-to-find customer service portals — they want a streamlined customer experience that fits their personal needs and expectations.
+You can’t expect your customers to jump through hoops to make a purchase or access difficult-to-find customer service portals — they want a streamlined digital customer experience that fits their personal needs and expectations.

-Making the change from a business-as-usual approach to delivering a better customer experience requires a shift in how your organization thinks about customers, support processes, and data.
+Changing from a business-as-usual approach to delivering a better customer experience requires a shift in how your organization thinks about customers, support processes, and data.
 By breaking these steps into a series of incremental changes, your organization can deliver an omnichannel customer experience that will drive loyalty and increase revenue.

 An omnichannel experience is a coordinated journey that stretches across multiple customer touchpoints to deliver a seamless customer experience.
 When done correctly, it allows customers to start their journey on one channel and continue on another while receiving a consistent level of support.